simon-wolf/blog/_drafts/2025-03-02-seeing-the-difference.md

 ### Races

 For many people, the main attraction of Zwift is the races and events comprising multiple races.
 A month on I have yet to take part in one.
 But tomorrow the [Zwift Games 2025](https://news.zwift.com/en-WW/247247-the-record-breaking-zwift-games-returns-for-2025) starts and I am really tempted to sign up and take part.
 Watch this space...

+### An Unscientific Comparison

+My first ride on Zwift on 30 January was a loop of Volcano Circuit and I set a time of 8:10.
+During the overall ride my power output averaged 133 watts and my average cadence was 70 RPM.
+I didn't have a heart rate monitor at that point.

+The next day I did another loop but my time was 9:09.
+I think this was probably largely due to the pain I was in!
+During this ride my average power output was 117 watts and my average cadence was 74 RPM.
+My heart rate averaged 164 BPM.

+Yesterday, on 1 March, I rode two laps again and set a PB of 7:44.1 on the first lap and 7:37.3 on the second one.
+My power output averaged 153 watts and my average cadence was 85 RPM.
+My average heart rate was 150 BPM.
+I also increased my FTP from 152 to 153.

+So in four weeks I am cycling with more power, faster cadence and a lower heart rate.
+This is all to be expected when you are exercising to get fitter but sitting down and comparing the figures is very encouraging.

 ## Cycling-Related Updates